oganes-world/FixMyBlock_front/README.md

 > To see the **original full-stack version** (frontend + backend) exactly as submitted to the Congressional App Challenge, visit and **download/clone**:
 > 👉 https://github.com/oganes-world/FixMyBlockCA30

-⚠️ **Disclaimer:** All environment files, API keys, and runtime uploads (user images) are intentionally excluded from this repository for security and privacy reasons.
+⚠️ **Disclaimer:** All environment files and runtime uploads (user images) are intentionally excluded from this repository.

 ---